Sermons

 22 October 2017

 I love it when a baby is born and there is a scramble to identify family images in the child.
 Whose nose does he have?
-Whose eyes does she have?
-And as the child grows it’s interesting to watch certain mannerisms that begin to develop from both sides of the family.
-As parents it’s lovely… Read more
+Whose eyes does she have?… Read more

 The invitation